Snow and ice warnings in force as tens of thousands remain without power

 Yellow warnings for snow and ice continue until Sunday and rail disruption may be seen through the weekend across England, Wales and Scotland, National Rail said.

-About 34,000 properties were without power in the South West at about 10pm on Friday, according to the National Grid’s website, along with about 2,000 in the West Midlands, more than 1,000 in the East Midlands, and about 130 in Wales.
+About 28,000 properties were without power in the South West at 6am on Saturday, according to the National Grid’s website, along with close to 1,700 in the West Midlands and about 150 in the East Midlands, while all power has been restored in Wales.

 Downing Street said support was being offered to homes left without power.